department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/Smart Banners.md

 ## What are Smart Banners?
 Smart Banners are system-native prompts that appear at the top of a mobile browser when a user visits a website that has an associated native app.
 They are provided and rendered by the mobile operating system — not by VA.gov itself — giving them a trusted, consistent appearance across all websites that use them.
 On iOS, Safari displays a Smart Banner automatically when a specific 'meta' tag is added to a webpage.
 On Android, Chrome shows a Native App Install Banner when the site meets certain technical criteria and the browser determines the user may benefit from the app.
-Both banner types display the app's name, icon, and store rating, and include a button that either opens the app (if already installed) or directs the user to the App Store or Google Play to download it.
+Both banner types display the app's name, icon, and include a button that either opens the app (if already installed) or directs the user to the App Store or Google Play to download it.
 They can also be configured to deep link the user directly to a specific screen within the app, matching the page they were viewing in the browser.
 As shown in the screenshots below, the banner appears at the very top of the browser — above VA.gov's own header, including above the Veterans Crisis Line bar.

 | iOS - Chrome | Android - Chrome                                                                     |